Think-Big-Do-Small/Cuda-OpenCV-Object-Detection-Demo/README.md

 - I am familar with databases such as mysql, postgresql
 - I am familar with flask, apache tomcat
 - I am familar with libraries opencv, keras, tensorflow, openvino
+- I am familar with gpu libraries like cuda
-- I am recently doing some image segmentation projects with python and c++ <br> superpixel segmentation, U2-net segmentation etc. <br>
+- I am recently doing some image segmentation projects with c++, python and cuda <br> background substraction etc. <br>

 ### About Software Development Experience
 - RabbitRun(smart file packaging with high speed and efficiency)